gearoenix/gearoenix/README.md

 - GLTF file is going to be used as the main asset provider format instead of GX3D file of the Gearoenix, it provides better mechanism for testing and speeds the implementation process.
-- Instead of GC structure of the Gearoenix, VulkanMemoryAllocator is going to be used and after several benchmarking maybe GC structure is going to be used.
+- <s>Instead of GC structure of the Gearoenix, VulkanMemoryAllocator is going to be used and after several benchmarking maybe GC structure is going to be used</s> The Gearoenix own allocator structure is going to be used as the memory manager and allocator.